 At the entrance of the rooms or spaces where high-voltage equipment is installed, caution notes shall be placed, which indicate danger of high-voltage.
 The relevant free space shall be provided in the vicinity of high-voltage equipment to prevent significant potential hazard to the service personnel during the technical maintenance.
-In addition, the distance between the switchboard and the above ceiling/deck shall meet the requirements of internal arc classification in compliance with IEC 62271-200.
+In addition, the distance between the switchboard and the above ceiling/deck shall meet the requirements of internal arc classification in compliance with IEC 62271-200 (for ships contracted for construction or conversion before 1 July 2022, ships, the keels of which are laid or which are at a similar stage of construction before 1 July 2022, and ships delivered before 1 July 2022) and in compliance with IEC-62271-200:2011 (for ships contracted for construction or conversion on or after 1 July 2022, ships, the keels of which are laid or which are at a similar stage of construction on or after 1 July 2022, and ships delivered on or after 1 July 2022).